 Despite the severity of the damage, symptoms of malignant pleural mesothelioma start mild and vague and can easily be mistaken for many other illnesses.

 Depending on how advanced the cancer is, symptoms of pleural mesothelioma can include:

 - Coughing (with blood as the disease worsens)

 - Difficulty breathing

-Peritoneal mesothelioma is the second most common type.
-This type makes up around 20% of all mesothelioma cases.
+Peritoneal mesothelioma is another of the more common types of mesothelioma.
+This type makes up around 10-15% of all mesothelioma cases.

-Peritoneal mesothelioma starts in the lining of the chest (the peritoneum).
+Peritoneal mesothelioma starts in the lining of the abdomen (the peritoneum).
 The peritoneum is a protective layer of tissue that covers the lining of major organs, including the stomach, large intestine, and small intestine.

-Symptoms of peritoneal mesothelioma include:
+Symptoms of peritoneal mesothelioma often include: